Unleash/unleash/website/docs/reference/unleash-context.md

 :::

 Custom context fields allow you to extend the Unleash Context with more data that is applicable to your situation.
 Each context field definition consists of a name and an optional description.
-Additionally, you can choose to define a set of [_legal values_](#legal-values "legal values for custom context fields"), and you can choose whether or not the context field can be used in [custom stickiness calculations](../reference/stickiness.md#custom-stickiness) for the [gradual rollout strategy](activation-strategies.md#customize-stickiness-beta) and for [feature toggle variants](../reference/feature-toggle-variants.md).
+Additionally, you can choose to define a set of [_legal values_](#legal-values "legal values for custom context fields"), and you can choose whether or not the context field can be used in [custom stickiness calculations](../reference/stickiness.md#custom-stickiness) for the [gradual rollout strategy](activation-strategies.md#customize-stickiness-beta) and for [feature flag variants](../reference/feature-toggle-variants.md).

 When interacting with custom context fields in code, they must be accessed via the Unleash Context's `properties` map, using the context field's name as the key.